 - You can carabiner yourself with a safety rope to the cables as you ascend up Half Dome

-Half Dome Q&A
+Half Dome FAQ

-Question: When is the half dome hike open?
+When is the half dome hike open?

-Answer: The season for hiking Half Dome is from May through October.
+The season for hiking Half Dome is from May through October.
 Half Dome is closed and no permits are issued during the winter because of safety reasons.
 The hike up Half Dome is very dangerous during cold, wet, and icy conditions.
 You can apply for the half dome lottery during the preseason in March.
 Click here for more information.